Physical fitness – whether achieved through team sports or fitness classes – is part of the total educational experience at Madeira.

 Available all modules; Open to grades 9, 10, 11, and 12

 Madeira competes locally within the Independent School League (ISL) and the Virginia Independent School Athletic Association (VISAA).
 Students are expected to attend all games and practices.
-Practice times are typically Monday, Tuesday, Wednesday, Thursday, and Friday from 2:45-4:15 p.m.
-For the 2014-2015 school year, preseason tryouts for fall sports (Modules 1 & 2) will be open to returning athletes and invited new girls who are interested in being considered for a varsity team.
+Practice times are typically Monday, Tuesday, Wednesday, Thursday, and Friday from 2:45-4:15 p.m for junior varsity teams and 4:00-6:00 p.m. for varsity teams.
+Preseason tryouts for fall sports will be open to returning athletes and invited new girls who are interested in being considered for a varsity team.
 Junior varsity tryouts for fall sports will take place during the first week of school.
 Tryouts are open to the entire student body during the pre-season for each sport.

-Modules 3, 4, and 5: Varsity and JV basketball, varsity squash, varsity swimming and diving, varsity track
+Winter Season: Varsity and JV basketball, varsity squash, varsity swimming and diving

 The Athletic Department is on a trimester calendar.
 To meet the graduation requirement, a student must earn at least eight Activity/Athletic credits during the 12 trimesters of her high school career.
 Students may satisfy their Activity/Athletic requirement through participation in fitness classes, dance, riding or aquatic classes or in the interscholastic sport teams program.
 For more on athletics requirements, including information on independent projects that qualify for athletic credits, see the Athletic and Activity Requirements page.

 Mr. Rod Montrie began working at Madeira in 1992.
 He earned a bachelor's degree from the University of Maryland College Park.
 In addition to his role as director of aquatics, Mr. Montrie is the varsity swim and dive team head coach.